SOUTHERN DALLAS HISTORIC REDEVELOPMENT. SHOPS AT REDBIRD

 NUMBER OF ANNUAL VISITS: 990K [2021] * PLACER.
 AI

-We admire the bold enthusiasm to invigorate RedBird into a model live-work community and create an outstanding location from which we can reaffirm our commitment to our patients and their families in this region of the city.
+We admire the bold enthusiasm to invigorate RedBird into a model live-work community and create an outstanding location where we can reaffirm our commitment to our patients and their families in this region of the city.

-— DR. DANIEL K. PODOLSKY, PRESIDENT OF UT SOUTHWEST
+— DR. DANIEL K. PODOLSKY, PRESIDENT OF UT SOUTHWESTERN MEDICAL

 Despite many challenges over the years, RedBird is our very own comeback fighter, proudly reclaiming its title as the center of activity and the place to be in southern Dallas.
 It took a village.
 This transformation couldn’t have happened without the vision, hard work, and investment of an extraordinary group of people over the years.